Per-listener configuration with

 SASL_PLAINTEXT, SASL_SSL only

-KAFKA_MANAGED mode is incompatible with PLAINTEXT or SSL security protocols because these protocols don’t support credential forwarding to Kafka.Security protocols
+KAFKA_MANAGED mode is incompatible with PLAINTEXT or SSL security protocols because these protocols don’t support credential forwarding to Kafka.GATEWAY_ACL_ENABLED has to be false.
+Setting it to true causes a startup error.

 |---|---|---|